Zaid-Ajaj/Feliz/README.md

     attr.content "Hello there!"
 ]
 ```
-Here `attr.content` is simply `attr.children [ Html.text "Hello there!" ]` so you could expand it even futher:
+Here `attr.content` is simply `attr.children [ Html.text "Hello there!" ]` so you could expand it even further:
 ```fs
 Html.h1 [
     attr.className "title"